Closing the Skills Gap Quickly for Great Careers

 Welding

-The BLS estimates there will be approximately 50,000 jobs added each year for the next decade.
+The BLS estimates there will be approximately 50,000 jobs added each year over a decade.
 This is another industry that is expected to be hit hard by a higher number of retiring workers exiting than there are qualified workers entering the profession.

 Ready to start your degree in Welding?
 Check out these great programs at our partner schools: